 Skip to main content

-Wall 1 — Judgment
+Wall 1 — Authorization

-• KYC: the model says 73% likely match; the regulator says you can’t reject without a manual review
+• KYC: the model says 73% likely match; the regulator says you can’t reject without a manual review.

-This is the wall bigger models DO knock on — a 95%-confident model needs less human input than a 73%-confident one.
-But “less” never gets to “zero” for high-stakes decisions, because the cost of the long-tail wrong answer is higher than the cost of a human review.
-Even with frontier models, the regulatory and reputational tail-risk of being wrong locks in some human review forever.
-KYC reviewers, fraud analysts, content policy teams — these jobs grow alongside AI, not despite it.
+The cost of being wrong isn’t symmetric.
+A 95%-confident model needs less human input than a 73%-confident one, but “less” never gets to “zero” for high-stakes decisions, because the cost of the long-tail wrong answer is higher than the cost of a human review.
+KYC reviewers, fraud analysts, content policy teams, compliance officers — these jobs grow alongside AI, not despite it.

-Wall 2 — System uncertainty
+Wall 2 — Reality

-• Distributed-system inconsistency: order shows as shipped in one DB and not-shipped in another
+• Distributed-system inconsistency: order shows as shipped in one DB and not-shipped in another.

 • Vendor outage during a long-running workflow: did the workflow’s last side effect take?

+This is the most under-appreciated wall.
+Bigger models do nothing here — by definition, no amount of reasoning can recover information that wasn’t captured.
+The system needs a human to look at the actual external state and report back.
 Human-in-the-loop here isn’t about judgment, it’s about being the eyes and ears of a system that can’t self-introspect.
 This wall doesn’t move.

-Wall 3 — Embodiment
+Wall 3 — Presence

-• KYC ID-photo verification (a human compares face to document)
+• KYC ID-photo verification: a human compares face to document.

-• Pickup-and-delivery (someone has to physically grab the thing)
+• Pickup-and-delivery: someone has to physically grab the thing.

-• Phone calls to vendors who don’t have APIs
+• Phone calls to vendors who don’t have APIs.

-• Visits to physical locations (inspections, audits)
+• Visits to physical locations: inspections, audits, walkthroughs.

 Why this matters for your stack